MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-lineage-view-edit.md

 ---
 title: Known issue - Lineage view edit dataflow button
-description: A known issue is posted where a customer gets taken to the Dataflows Gen1 experience when clicking the Edit button from within the Lineage view of a workspace
+description: A known issue is posted where a customer gets taken to the Dataflows Gen1 experience when clicking the Edit button from within the Lineage view of a workspace.
 author: ptyx507
 ms.author: miescobar
 ms.topic: troubleshooting
 ms.date: 06/5/2023
-ms.custom: known-issue-???
+ms.custom:
 ---

 # Known issue - Lineage view edit dataflow button